Understanding Counseling and Confidentiality

 - If you tell your counselor that you actually intend to do imminent bodily harm to a specific person(s), the law calls for your counselor to inform the authorities and intended victim(s), and to take additional action if necessary.

-CPS Release of Records form
+CAPS Release of Records form

 Find out more about transferring records, or requesting release of medical records at Medical Records.